 5 min read

 In the last post, I explained how we can access the classic Azure Virtual Machines using Azure Service Management (ASM) APIs.

-In this post we’ll see how we can access the new Azure Resource Manager (ARM) based Virtual Machines.
-This is also the recommended deployment model by Microsoft moving forward, with indications that the older Classic deployment model would be deprecated in the near future.
+In this post, we'll see how we can access the new Azure Resource Manager (ARM) based Virtual Machines.
+This is also the recommended deployment model by Microsoft moving forward, with indications that the older Classic deployment model would be deprecated shortly.

 Step 1: Deploy a Resource VM in Azure

 For the sake of this post, I'll assume that you already have an Azure account and have deployed a resource VM (Virtual Machine based on the Resource Manager deployment model).